How to Become an Appraiser in Alaska

 Governing Agency

-Why become a Certified Residential Appraiser in Alaska
+FAQs about becoming a Certified Residential Appraiser in Alaska

 You’ll need to maintain your Alaska appraisal license with continuing education.
 Each renewal cycle is 24 months, ending on June 30 of odd-numbered years.
 Prior to your renewal date, you’ll need 21 hours of approved elective coursework, plus the 7-hour National USPAP Update.
-If you are licensed for at least six months but below the 24-month amount prior to the renewal date, you’ll need at least 14 hours of continuing education.
+If you are licensed for at least 6 months but below the 24-month amount prior to the renewal date, you’ll need at least 14 hours of continuing education.

 Alaska Appraiser License: Certified General

-Step 3: Pass the National Uniform Licensing and Certification Exam for Certified General Appraisers.
+Step 4: Pass the National Uniform Licensing and Certification Exam for Certified General Appraisers.

-H2: Alaska Certified General Appraiser (304 hours) – AQB recommended course order
+Alaska Certified General Appraiser (304 hours) – AQB recommended course order

 Online Info